Joris Ghekiere – Journey on Paper

 A series of works made during a long trip through Asia, in 1990 – 1991, stands out in particular.
 During this months-long journey, he made no less than 170 autonomous works, as well as countless sketches, designs, collages and sketchbooks, which he then sent or brought back and carefully preserved afterwards.

-It is these many impressions from his travels that form the core of the exhibition ‘Joris Ghekiere – Travels on Paper’.
+It is these many impressions from his travels that form the core of the exhibition ‘Joris Ghekiere – Journey on Paper’.
 Thirty years later, the images have lost none of their pictorial power and constitute a beautiful visual account of a young painter’s travels.
 In these creations, the overwhelming landscapes and Ghekiere’s fascination with the form language of other cultures are palpable.
 We also see germs emerging of motives and patterns which, abstracted or not, recur in his later painting oeuvre.

 Curator: Liesje Vandenbroeck